Penguins vs. Lightning: Betting Trends, Odds, Advanced Stats

 Penguins Betting Insights

-- The Penguins have been made an underdog seven times this season, and won five of those games.
+- The Penguins have been listed as an underdog eight times this season, and won six of those games.

-- Pittsburgh has played as an underdog on the moneyline of +120 or longer two times this season, and split 1-1.
+- Pittsburgh has a record of 1-2 in games when oddsmakers have them as underdogs of at least +110 on the moneyline.

-- The moneyline for this matchup implies a 45.5% chance of victory for the Penguins.
+- Bookmakers have implied, given the moneyline set for this matchup, that the Penguins have a 47.6% chance to win.

-- Pittsburgh's games this season have had over 6.5 goals eight of 21 times.
+- Pittsburgh has played nine games this season that finished with over 6.5 goals.

 Penguins vs Lightning Additional Info